 Obama credits, in part, the limited number of decisions he makes.
-It’s not the size of the decisions it’s the quantity that creates fatigue.
-For efficiency and safety reasons every President has an ironclad routine.
+It’s not the size of the decisions; it’s the quantity that creates fatigue.
+For efficiency and safety reasons, every President has an ironclad routine.
 Small things such as what he’d wear were worked out well in advance.
-As president, he didn’t have to spend any time thinking about the suit he was going to wear and Presidents have the luxury of having a world-class chef create a variety of meals and thus limiting his food decisions.
+As president, he didn’t have to spend any time thinking about the suit he was going to wear, and Presidents have the luxury of having a world-class chef create a variety of meals and thus limiting his food decisions.

 Researchers estimate we make nearly 35,000 decisions in the course of the day.
-Of course, nearly all of them are subconscious and seemingly care little weight and few consequences, but some will wipe you out.
+Of course, nearly all of them are subconscious and seemingly carry little weight and few consequences, but some will wipe you out.
 Seek and destroy those decisions for a better you.

 As a small business owner, I enjoy the freedom but miss the structure of working in an established business.
 With no boss, every decision is up in the air, including how you will spend your time.
 Without a template, decision fatigue will rob you of energy and clarity, and for me, my creativity nose dives.
 This fatigue is real and is why your spouse looks stumped when you ask her where you want to go for dinner at the end of the day.
 Decision fatigue fills the drive-thru lane at McDonald’s.

 Starting with my time working for Tony Robbins more than a decade ago, I’ve been studying successful people’s life habits.
 Using what I’ve learned and through trial and error, here are some of the best ways I try to make fewer decisions better.

 What are small things that monopolize your time – your clothes, what to eat in the morning, the time you wake and leave for work?
 Those are all decisions you make every day you could probably skip if you had a personal template.